darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 ## Introduction
 In this tutorial, we will demonstrate how to utilize gem5art to run SPEC CPU 2006 benchmarks in gem5 full system mode.
 The full example with all of the gem5art tutorials can be found [here](https://github.com/darchr/gem5art-experiments).
-The scripts in this tutorial work with gem5art-* v1.1.0.
+The scripts in this tutorial work with gem5art-* v1.1.0 and gem5 20.1.0.2 stable.

 ### SPEC CPU 2006 Benchmarks
 **Important:** The usage of this tutorial is just for the purpose of demonstration.